luca-nik/fip100-analysis/README.md

 * **Shaded Area (Noise Zone):** Represents the **95% Confidence Interval** ($2\sigma$) based on pre-FIP volatility.
     * *Interpretation:* A deviation is only statistically significant if it exits this shaded zone.
 * **The Lag:** Look at *when* the line leaves the shaded zone.
-    * **Immediate Break:** If the line drops out of the zone immediately at the vertical line, the FIP likely caused an immediate shock.
+    * **Immediate Break:** If the line drops out and stays out of the zone immediately at the vertical line, the FIP likely caused an immediate shock.
-    * **Delayed Break:** If the line stays within the zone for months before dropping, the cause is likely a lagging effect or a separate external macro factor.
+    * **Delayed Break:** If the line stays within the zone for months before dropping, the cause is not directly imputable to FIP-100.